 The temperature control is thermostatic (just like in electric heaters) and existing circulation fans, etc. can be used.
 Only radiant tubes are installed additionally.
 No major changes need to be done in the system.
-The radiant tubes can be installed in various shapes such as U, W, S, etc. except that the first length should be 1 metre straight horizontally.
+The radiant tubes can be installed in various shapes such as U, W, S, etc. except that the first length should be 1 meter straight horizontally.

 The total system generally requires only one day for installation and has a payback period of 6-8 months.
-The system requires absolutely no maintenance and is based on the fundamental of FIT IT AND FORGET IT.
+The system requires absolutely no maintenance and is based on the fundamentals of FIT IT AND FORGET IT.

-The Rad-Heat GAS HEATING ELEMENTS are successfully being used in various applications (upto 550°C) such as
+The Rad Heat GAS HEATING ELEMENTS are successfully being used in various applications (upto 550°C) such as

 |Paint baking ovens||Auto Parts|

 |Drying ovens||Food Products|